DatabaseEvolutionNudgeInMicroservices/downloading/README.md

 The configuration of Jest is stated in the `/package.json` file.

 The tests running computes the code coverage.

+⚠️ Make sure that test suites are run from a terminal outside an IDE and when no IDE is running with the project open.
+This will prevent erroneous tests.
+Indeed, since the tool downloads the git repository in the source files, the IDE that display sources could put a lock on the `.git` directory to update their VCS extensions.

 #### Launching the tests